spicata/mint-fresh-notes/pages/3 Permanent Notes/4,2a,a - Beta or Alpha decay.md

+---
+layout: page
+tags: Permanent
+---
-# 4,2a,a - Beta or Alpha decay #Permanent
+# 4,2a,a - Beta or Alpha decay

 >$\beta^-$, $\beta^+$, and $\alpha$ decay are all things that atoms undergo to become more stable, however, why?
 Why do some atoms undergo $\beta^-$ and others $\alpha$ decay?